Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 1. Increased sweating.

 2. Panic attacks.
-These are attacks of fear that frighten a person (accompanied by an uncontrolled increase in heart rate, sweating, redness of the skin).
+These are attacks of fear that frighten a person (accompanied by an uncontrollable increase in heart rate, sweating, and redness of the skin).

-3. Shortness of breath during physical exertion.
-It is important to understand that shortness of breath in this case is not, but does not occur due to nerves.
+3. Shortness of breath during exercise.
+It is important to understand that shortness of breath in this case is not a problem, but does not arise from nervousness.
 This symptom is found in half of patients

-4. Decreased blood pressure (hypotension), which is accompanied by fainting and pre-syncope states.
-A symptom is observed in 10–15% of patients among all patients with grade 1 mitral valve prolapse.
+4. Decreased blood pressure (hypotension), which is accompanied by fainting and presyncope.
+The symptom is observed in 10–15% of patients among all patients with grade 1 mitral valve prolapse.

 Depending on the cause that led to mitral valve prolapse (we discussed them above), doctors choose treatment tactics:

-1. If the cause of prolapse is a rheumatic disease, then prophylaxis is needed, which is carried out by rheumatologists in the off-season, so that the damage to the mitral valve does not worsen.
+1. If the cause of prolapse is rheumatic disease, then prevention is needed, which is carried out by rheumatologists in the off-season so that damage to the mitral valve does not worsen.

-2. Mitral valve infection is treated with antibiotics.
+2. Infection on the mitral valve leaflets is treated with antibiotics.
 The disease can be completely cured, the prolapse will go away, and there will be no regurgitation.

-3. Blunt trauma (a blow to the chest with a fist or a blow with the chest at high speed against the steering wheel of a car) can lead to the separation of one of the chords of the mitral valve leaflet.
+3. Blunt trauma (a blow to the chest with a fist or a blow to the chest at high speed against the steering wheel of a car) can lead to separation of one of the chords of the mitral valve leaflet.
 Then there will also be PMK.
-Doctors operate on these patients - they sew the chord.
-The valve ceases to fall into the left atrium and the disease goes away.
+Doctors operate on these patients - they sew on the chord.
+The valve stops falling into the left atrium and the disease goes away.

-4. With hypertension (high blood pressure), myocardial infarction (death of part of the myocardium), complex treatment of these diseases is carried out.
+4. In case of hypertension (high blood pressure), myocardial infarction (death of part of the myocardium), complex treatment of these diseases is carried out.

 Forecast

-The prognosis is highly dependent on the cause that caused the disease.
+The prognosis greatly depends on the cause that caused the disease.

-• With hypertension, the prognosis depends on the underlying disease and the severity of heart failure.
+• For hypertension, the prognosis depends on the underlying disease and the severity of heart failure.

-• Rheumatic malformations of MK are observed for a long time (maybe a year or decades).
-They are able to not disturb a person for years.
-And if there are complaints, then doctors prescribe medications.
+• Rheumatic mitral defects have been observed for a long time (maybe a year or decades).
+They can go years without bothering a person.
+And if complaints arise, doctors prescribe medications.
 Medicines are taken in courses (a month or two) throughout life.
-When medications are ineffective, an operation is recommended - mitral valve replacement (an artificial heart valve is sewn in place of the mitral valve).
+When medications are ineffective, surgery is recommended - mitral valve replacement (an artificial heart valve is sewn in place of the mitral valve).

 • Infective endocarditis can be completely cured even conservatively.
-Treatment is long - months.
+The treatment is long - months.
 The prognosis is good.

-• Treatment of drug addicts with infective endocarditis has a very short-term effect.
-Mortality is extremely high, even after MV prosthetics.
+• Treatment for drug addicts with infective endocarditis has a very short-term effect.
+Mortality is extremely high, even after MV replacement surgery.
 Only a few survive for the first two years.
 The prognosis is bad.

-By itself, mitral valve prolapse (without complications) has a good prognosis.
+Mitral valve prolapse itself (without complications) has a good prognosis.

 Mitral valve prolapse is one of the most common pathologies of the cardiac system.
-The essence of the disease is that the blood that comes from the ventricle to the heart comes back.
+The essence of the disease is that the blood that comes from the ventricle to the heart returns back.

-The halves of the valve, closing with the contraction of the cardiac ventricle, enters the aorta.
-Many patients are concerned about the question: why is mitral valve prolapse dangerous?
+The halves of the valve, closing during contraction of the cardiac ventricle, enter the aorta.
+Many patients are concerned about the question: what is the danger of mitral valve prolapse?

 The mechanism of development of the disease

-In order to understand the mechanism of the development of the disease, you need to know how the human heart works.
-Oxygenated blood enters the lungs from the lungs into the left atrium and is then expelled into the left ventricle.
+In order to understand the mechanism of development of the disease, you need to know how the human heart works.
+Oxygenated blood enters the left atrium from the lungs and is then pushed out into the left ventricle.

-With its contraction, the flow of blood under pressure goes to the right atrium and right ventricle.
-The blood has already given up all the oxygen that comes to all the internal organs and tissues of the body.
+When it contracts, blood flows under pressure to the right atrium and right ventricle.
+The blood has already given up all the oxygen, which goes to all the internal organs and tissues of the body.

-With the normal functioning of the heart, at the time of atrial contraction, the blood no longer returns back.
-This process is prevented by the mitral valve of the heart, the valves of which are tightly closed.
+With normal functioning of the heart, at the moment of contraction of the atrium, blood no longer returns back.
+This process is prevented by the mitral valve of the heart, the valves of which close tightly.
 With prolapse, the halves of the valve bend and sag.
 As a result, they cannot close tightly enough.
 This leads to the fact that not all blood enters the aorta.
-Its part returns back to the left atrium.
+Part of it returns back to the left atrium.

-The process of blood flow back in medicine is called regurgitation.
-When the valve halves are bent 3 mm or less, the blood does not return.
+The process of reverse blood flow is called regurgitation in medicine.
+When the valve halves are bent by 3 mm or less, the blood does not return back.

-PMK refers to dangerous diseases that are accompanied by severe consequences.
-With an incorrectly chosen course of treatment or lack thereof, the death of the patient is inevitable.
+MVP is a dangerous disease that is accompanied by serious consequences.
+If the course of treatment is incorrectly chosen or absent, the death of the patient is inevitable.

 Classification

-From the amount of blood that returns back and from the level of deflection of the halves of the valve, prolapse is divided into several types:
+Based on the volume of blood that returns and the level of deflection of the valve halves, prolapse is divided into several types:

 According to the time of development of prolapse, the disease is divided into the following types: